eshazen/z80system/README.md

 from-scratch portable Z80 system.
 I may yet do that.
 Meanwhile I have an RC2014 system ~~running happily~~ which is very flaky.

+## New thoughts in 2024

+Renewed interest in:

+* A homebrew system with at least some retro features
+* Rock-solid operation
+* Two console options:
+  * UART (FTDI)
+  * Keyboard and video
+* Easy interface for backup / file transfer (Ethernet, UART, other)
+* Some way to boot without an EPROM programmer (AVR would be OK)
+* IDE Hard drive (not sure why I'm obsessed with this!)
+* VGA-class video, eventually with pixel graphics
+* Possible ICom floppy interface

+Not so interested in building all the peripherals (SIO, DMA, CTC) and MMU so a Z180 seems like a nice option.
+Looking at the SC131 SBC as a starter, though it has no expansion.

+If I didn't want to build it I would just buy a Z80-MBC2 kit :)

 ## What works now

 * [FPGA_VGA](https://github.com/eshazen/z80system/tree/master/hardware/rc2014_vga) -